Apple stops all product sales in Russia in response to Ukraine war

 According to a report In Bloomberg, Apple stopped exporting products in the country’s sales channels as of last week, prior to pausing sales.
 So customers in Russia will not be able to buy the best iPhones, MacBooks, Apple Watch devices or any other Apple products.

 In addition, Apple is pulling the RT News and Sputnik News apps form App Stores outside of Russia.
-Plus, Apple has disabled traffic and live-incident features, presumably in Apple Maps.
-Apple has also "limited its Apple Pay service and other online offerings" over the last several days.
+Plus, Apple has disabled traffic and live-incident features in Ukraine, presumably in Apple Maps.
+Apple has also "limited its Apple Pay service and other online offerings" in Russia over the last several days.

+In a statement, Apple says that it stands “with all of the people who are suffering as a result of the violence."

 Just yesterday Ukraine was calling on Apple to stop selling products in Russia via vice-prime minister Mykhailo Fedorov.
 He also urged Apple to shut down its App Store in Russia, but that does not appear to be happening as of now.